tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-using-vs-net-2005-sp1-with-sql-server-20.md

 and start messing around with connectivity to the instance.
 That failed miserably.
 Errors were abound!

-All hope is not lost though&#8230;
+All hope is not lost though…

 The last thing I want to do is install side by side versions of VS.NET.
 The IDE is heavy and sucks the life out of

 any developer machine.
-I&#8217;m sure I&#8217;m not the only one that does not want to think about what version I&#8217;m clicking
+I'm sure I'm not the only one that does not want to think about what version I'm clicking

 when creating packages.
-Yes that is laziness in the purest form and I&#8217;m proud of it.
+Yes that is laziness in the purest form and I'm proud of it.
 My efficiency as a DBA and

 support developer is very good and rewarded.